Tejashwini2406/Portfolio/README.md

 # Tejashwini S Uranakar | Portfolio

 Hi!
 I'm Tejashwini, a second-year Information Science student.
-This is my personal design and software portfolio, built from scratch with a night-in-the-mountains inspired theme.
+This is my personal design portfolio..

 ## 🌸 About
 A showcase of my journey, skills, and projects in tech and design.
 I love blending creativity with code!